-"Phishing Attacks" – Email Security Information
+"Phishing Attacks" – Security Information

-Important Email Security Reminder
+Important Security Reminder

-Heritage Community Credit Union (HCCU) has always been committed to maintaining the confidentiality, integrity and security of our members' personal information.
+Heritage Community Credit Union (HCCU) has always been committed to maintaining the confidentiality, integrity, and security of our members' personal information.
 We are proud of our privacy practices and want you to know that we protect this information and want to help you protect yourself.

-In addition, we would like to remind you of the following important e-mail safety tips to help protect the security of your accounts.
+In addition, we would like to remind you of the following important email safety tips to help protect the security of your accounts.

-- One way to protect yourself and prevent possible fraudulent activity is NEVER give personal information such as user ids, account numbers, or passwords to persons unfamiliar to you.
+- One way to protect yourself and prevent possible fraudulent activity is NEVER giving personal information such as user ids, account numbers, or passwords to persons unfamiliar to you.
 Also, be especially cautious during calls you do not initiate.

 If you suspect suspicious activity on your account, please notify HCCU immediately at one of the numbers below.

 SHA-2 (Secure Hash Algorithm 2) is a set of cryptographic hash functions designed by the United States National Security Agency (NSA).
-SHA-256 algorithm (part of the SHA-2 family) generates an almost-unique, fixed size 256-bit (32-byte) hash (digest).
-More information can be found here.
+The SHA-2 family consists of six hash functions with digests (hash values) that are 224, 256, 384 or 512 bits: SHA-224, SHA-256, SHA-384, SHA-512, SHA-512/224, SHA-512/256.
+More information can be found here

 Additionally, members should take steps to secure their privacy.
 Here are some resources: